 I set out to backpack the 22-mile southern loop of the Linville Gorge the first weekend in November of 2018.
 Not only was it peak colors, but the fact that it was November meant that I didn’t have to worry about getting an overnight permit (April–October only).
 I got to the Wolfpit Trailhead at 9:30 am and started hiking to the summit of Shortoff Mountain.
 I decided to hike the loop counterclockwise so that I would knock out the harder half first.

 My goal was to hike around 17 miles on the first day and then make the final 5-mile climb out of the gorge and back to my car the next morning.
-Then I planned to visit a couple of nearby waterfalls and complete my trip with some pizza and beer at Lost Province Brewing Co in Boone.
-That would make for nice little weekend trip.
+Then I planned to visit a couple of nearby waterfalls and complete my trip with some pizza and beer at Lost Province Brewing in Boone before heading home.
+That would make for a nice little weekend trip.

 I passed the crowded parking lot near the Table Rock Trail and started heading down the mountain toward the Linville River.
 I was making great time, having cranked out about 10 strenuous miles in a little over 4 hours.
 As I approached the river, I passed a few groups of backpackers who had retreated because they deemed the river uncrossable.
 The bridge at the Spence Trail crossing has been out for years and the water is deep in some places.
 If you don’t swim across fast enough, the current will catch you and pull you into the sluices.
 That’s a recipe for disaster.